paramraghavan/sparksql-awsglue/README.md

 # Interactive Jupyter Notebook
 Under aws-glue there are 2 ipynb files.
+- plain spark-sql
-Onc for plain spark-sql and another one for aws-glue, this is a work in progress.
-Both these files are to used with jupyter notebook
+- aws-glue, this is a work in progress